 Why is this important?

 The target for this metric is 100%.
-The percentage of inspection results posted on the same day as they were performed was at 96% in 2019, which was an improvement from 94% in 2017.
-This improvement was largely attributable to available staff resources and workload.
-It is important to track this metric because it helps the department determine if it is meeting customer expectations and if the level of resources is sufficient to meet the demand.
+The percentage of inspection results posted on the same day as they were performed was at 95% in 2022 which is consistent with the results from the last 3 years.
+It is important to continue tracking this metric because it helps the department determine if it is meeting customer expectations and if the level of resources is sufficient to meet the demand.

 What are the next steps?